 We all know what

 message boards are, no explanation needed.
-But focus on popular, high-traffic
+But focus on popular,

-Catholic-Protestant dialogue.
+Catholics, or for Catholic-Protestant dialogue.
 I beg all to remain

 charitable above all, to lose the ego, and avoid name-calling and flame

 wars.
 If you're prone to that sort of thing, sometimes you just might

 want to post information, leave, and let others hash it all out.

 lines, and remember that for every person you might "talk" to

 one-on-one, there might be a hundred reading your posts.

-Paltalk is a free
+Paltalk is a

-then keep it public or lock it with a password that you
+category and then keep it public or lock it with a password that you

 give out only to those you want to enter.
 If you open your own room,

 you have the power to silence people if they are disruptive, or to ban

 them entirely.
 If you don't want to open your own room, you can go into

 the public rooms of others and talk or debate.
 All you need is a

 here after registering.

-Now, get a few Catholics together, have them download the program, open up
+Now, get a few Catholics together, have them download the program, open

-who might throw verses at you; have the verses to throw
+fundamentalists who might throw verses at you; have the verses to throw

 back.
 I have an apologist's "cheat sheet" (13 pages, Microsoft Word

 document) you can download that has

 quickie Scripture references so that when they yell out "Ephesians

 2:8-9!" you'll know to yell "James 2:24!"
 I made it for personal use,

 fancy, but you're welcome to it.

 IV.
 Become an Expert

 one of those experts!
 Some relevant websites:

 NYTimes readers answer questions for each other

-V. Use "Comments" Feature at Popular Blogs
+V. Use "Comments" Feature at Popular Blogs, Newspapers, and Magazines

-If you don't want
+If you don't

-comments, and speak your mind.
+visitors to post comments, and speak your mind.
 When you do, include

 URLs to traditional Catholic sites, if and only if applicable

 to your comments and truly helfpul to readers, so people can find more

 VI.
 Write Reviews